livepeer/community-governance/LIP-Meetings/LIP-Meeting-4.md

 Viktor:

-- Received lots of feedback from infra providers and community members and Incorporated as much feedback as he could
+- Received lots of feedback from infra providers and community members and Incorporated as much feedback as possible
-- Biggest change was that the proposal has been split proposal in two due to technical constraints
+- Biggest change was that the proposal has been split proposal in two:
   - LIP-34 - change to the inflation =parameter
   - LIP-40 - change minter contract to support greater degree of precision
 - Bundled into LIP-35